MojoliciousDotIO/mojolicious.io/blog/2017/12/12/day-12-more-than-a-base-class/index.markdown

 This includes [handy functionality](https://www.effectiveperlprogramming.com/2009/12/perl-5-10-new-features/) like the `state` and `say` keywords as well as the defined-or operator `//`.
 Finally it imports IO::Handle so that all of your handles behave as objects (if you don't know what that means or why, don't worry about it).

-If this is the only thing you want from `Mojo::Base`, perhaps in a script or a test file, all you do is pass the `-strict` flag
+If this is the only thing you want from Mojo::Base, perhaps in a script or a test file, all you do is pass the `-strict` flag

     use Mojo::Base -strict;